SGM-SA/sgm/README.md

 ### API auto-generated client

-The API client is auto-generated from the OpenAPI schema using [openapi-typescript-codegen](https://github.com/ferdikoomen/openapi-typescript-codegen).
+The front-end http client is auto-generated from the API OpenAPI schema using [openapi-codegen](https://github.com/fabien0102/openapi-codegen).
 The codegen is run in 3 different situations :
 - Each time a `.py` file is modified and saved in the `api` app source code.
 - Each time the `web` app is build.